gitcordier/gitcordier/README.md

 The special case means quadratic complexity.
 I like this problem, since getting a clean algorithm was a little bit tricky, but I could make it.
 Found the problem in a coding contest.
 ## :white_check_mark: [Using Selenium](https://github.com/gitcordier/selenium)
-Given a workshop (at this time, it was https://www.parisfintechforum.com), the script gets all "featured" participants websites (Source: https://www.parisfintechforum.com/PFF2018/participants). you can seee the code as a template: I assume that the code can be easily reused and applied to other websites.
+Given a workshop (at this time, it was https://www.parisfintechforum.com), the script gets all "featured" participants websites (Source: https://www.parisfintechforum.com/PFF2018/participants). you can see this code as a template: I assume that the code can be easily reused and applied to other websites.
 ## :arrow_forward: [Hire me](https://www.linkedin.com/in/gabriel-cordier-58097494)
 I am open to work , feel free to connect with me on [Linkedin](https://www.linkedin.com/in/gabriel-cordier-58097494).
 :postbox: works as well: ue.reidrocg@nimda (read it from right to left).